-Participation
+Adult Participation

-Adults are strongly discouraged from accompanying / helping Patrols during the Saturday Patrol competition.
+Adults are prohibited from accompanying / helping Patrols during the Saturday Patrol competition.
 The only exception to this is for Scouts with special needs and/or disabilities.
 A great way to see all the action is by volunteering as Station Mayors.
 Observe Patrols from other units in action and pick up tips from the collective intellect of the Patrols at work.

-Webelos
+Webelos Participation

 Webelos may observe the older Scouts in action but may not participate in these activities, nor camp overnight.
-Participation A separate Webelos Invitational will take place on Saturday 1:00 - 4:00 pm.
-In addition, Troops are encouraged to invite Dens for a campsite visit and should stress carpooling.
+A separate Webelos Invitational will take place on Saturday 1:00 - 4:00 pm.
 See the separate registration link online for Webelos Invitational.